 Trading support and resistance is not hard.
-If you have been following right from the beginning of this lesson I would expect you to at least be having a hint about it already.
+If you have been following right from the beginning of the support and resistance session, I expect you to at least have a hint about it already.

 How you trade support and resistance is the same way you should trade trend lines and channels.

 Buy when price bounces a support and sell when the price bounces on resistance.

 Also, buy when the price breaks resistance and sell when the price breaks support.

 Like we said price tends to hold on the levels of support and resistance.

 You will realize that at the identified levels of support and resistance price always found it hard to break through.

 This would give you a clue as a trader that once price breaks such a level, it will rally for some time before stopping a gain.

 As most traders tend to believe in these levels, the prophesy tends to come true.